 During your year of service it was gratifying to note your emphasis on the use of radio to carry publicity as to our patriotic cause directly to the people.
-The sad truth is that we have been suffering from lack of touch with the public more and more, during recent years, while the veterans of the C. while the veterans of the G. A. R. have been declining in numbers to a mere handful; and new press and radio officials scarcely mention them except perhaps to note their birthday anniversaries, dating well over a century.
-But you, as our National leader, with a few others, have proved to our National leader, with a few others, have proved to our membership that the much needed publicity CAN be secured for the decrease of the decrease o be secured for the deserved recognition we have sought for the Lincoln Volunteer and what he will be secured for the Lincoln Volunteer, and what he did in days of great peril.
+The sad truth is that we have been suffering from lack of touch with the public more and more, during recent years, while the veterans of the G. A. R. have been declining in numbers to a mere handful; and new press and radio officials scarcely mention them except perhaps to note their birthday anniversaries, dating over a century.
+But you, as our National leader, with a few others, have proved to our membership that the much needed publicity CAN be secured for the deserved recognition we have sought for the Lince Volunteer, and what he did in days of great peril.

-You possess a friendly voice, you have a pleasing personality and have had radio any less you have had radio experience.
+You possess a friendly voice, you have a pleasing personality and you have had radio experience.
 These important assets doubtless contributed to the marked success you achieved.
-For instance, at a contributed to TV show, the presentation was a remarkable success.
-San Francisco TV show, that your several radio address.
-San Francisco I too, that your several radio addresses over the air but we are sure too, transmission gave many listeness over the air But we are common transmission, gave many listeners a more defby the more definite appreciation of the enduring mission of the Sons of Union Veterans of the Civil War.
+For instance, at a San Francisco how, the presentation was a remarkable success.
+But we are sure too, that your several radio addresses over the air by the more common transmission, gave many listeners a more defby the appreciation of the enduring mission of the Sons of Union Vetinite appreciation war.

-Incidentally, we noted your participation in activities for the formation of a new Camp at Las Vegas, Nevada.
-Very likely your there reminded folks in that region of the formation of the reminded folks in that region of the recent comappearance and G. A. R. Memorial Highway, by Nevada's supplying pletion of the G. A. R. Memorial Highway, by Nevada's supplying the missing link.
+erans of the over a noted your participation in activities for the Incidentally, we noted your participation in activities for the formation of a new Camp at Las Vegas, Nevada.
+Very likely your formation of a new camp at Las Vegas, Nevada.
+Very likely your appearance there reminded folks in that region of the recent comappearance there G. A. R. Memorial Highway, by Nevada's supplying the missing link.

-Here in New England, your worth while western trip prevented you from participation in the two New Haven radio programs we presented for the New England Regional Association.
-But, at the Department of Massachusetts Worcester Encampment, you were Department of Massachusetts Worcester Encampment, you were peparameter two powerful radio stations, WTAG and WORC in two fine, informative talks.
+the missing mini-Here in New England, your worth while western trip prevented you from participation in the two New Haven radio programs we presented for the New England Regional Association.
+But, at the Department of Massachusetts Worcester Encampment, you were heard over two powerful radio stations, WTAG and WORC in two heard over talks.
 Then, on the eve of Dedication Day (November 18), you appeared at Boston's 5000 watt Station WMEX and gave patriotic inspiration to its listeners.